Best eDPI when playing Valorant | TGG

 What is eDPI?

-To understand eDPI, you must understand the meaning of DPI or Dots Per Inch.
+To understand eDPI, it's crucial to first grasp what DPI (Dots Per Inch) means.
 DPI measures how far the cursor moves per inch of mouse movement.
-For example, if you use 1600 DPI, the mouse cursor moves 1600 pixels for every inch of mouse movement.
+For instance, if you use 1600 DPI, the mouse cursor moves 1600 pixels for every inch of mouse movement.

-This means the cursor will move between large distances across the screen with a slight mouse movement.
-For example, the average mouse has a DPI of 400-800, while gaming mice usually have 4000 DPI or more.
+This results in the cursor moving large distances across the screen with just a slight mouse movement.
+Typically, the average mouse has a DPI of 400-800, while gaming mice can have 4000 DPI or more.

-But understand that DPI differs from your in-game sensitivity settings, especially if you're playing Valorant and other first-person shooting (FPS) games.
-DPI is all about the capabilities of your mouse (hardware), while sensitivity is a setting in your computer (software).
+However, it's important to note that DPI is different from your in-game sensitivity settings, especially in Valorant and other first-person shooting (FPS) games.
+DPI relates to the capabilities of your mouse (hardware), while sensitivity is a setting on your computer (software).

-Matching a low DPI mouse to a high sensitivity will make your movement bumpy and faulty, while having a mouse with high DPI settings alongside a low in-game sensitivity will result in an accurate, smoother movement.
+Matching a low DPI mouse with high in-game sensitivity can make your movement bumpy and imprecise, whereas a high DPI mouse with low in-game sensitivity leads to accurate, smoother movement.

 Mouse Sensitivity